Why and How: Creating Wildlife Photographs with the High Key Technique in Black and White - Part 1

-To create a scene that was easily visible on a screen, the ratio between the main light and the secondary lights was kept to a minimum.
-All the exposure of the scene was homogeneous for the viewer.
+To create a scene that was easily reproduced on a screen, the ratio between the main light and the secondary lights was kept to a minimum.
+The exposure of the scene was homogeneous for the viewer.

 High Key in Wildlife Photography

 The high key technique is not only reserved for the creation of portraits in the studio.
 It is also used in wildlife photography.

 The high key technique is intended to be used in artistic or creative photographs.
 It is not suited for documentary photography where shadows are absent, and details are faded.

 Requiring precision, animal photography in high key is a stylistic choice.